aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 title: Working with Form Fields in Python
 articleTitle: Working with Form Fields
 linktitle: Working with Form Fields
-description: "Insert, obtain, or format a form field in a document."
+description: "Insert, obtain, or format a form field in a document using Python."
 type: docs
 weight: 180
 url: /python-net/working-with-form-fields/